History Files

 1910

 An old friend of Dinuzulu's is General Louis Botha.
-He becomes prime minister of South Africa and orders Dinuzulu's release.
-The Zulu king is taken to the Uitkyk farm in the Transvaal, where he resides for the remaining three years of his life.
+He becomes prime minister of the union of South Africa, and orders Dinuzulu's release.
+The Zulu king is taken to the Uitkyk farm in the Transvaal, where he resides for the remaining three years of his life, dying in 1913.

 1913 - 1933